-Britons and Anglo-Saxons represents the published version of my Oxford DPhil thesis and offers an interdisciplinary approach to the history of the Lincoln region in the post-Roman period, drawing together a wide range of sources.
+Britons and Anglo-Saxons was first issued in 2012 and represents the published version of my Oxford DPhil thesis.
+It offers an interdisciplinary approach to the history of the Lincoln region in the post-Roman period, drawing together a wide range of sources.
 In particular, it indicates that a British polity named *Lindēs was based at Lincoln into the sixth century, and that the seventh-century Anglo-Saxon kingdom of Lindsey (Lindissi) had an intimate connection to this British political unit.
 The picture that emerges is also of importance nationally, helping to answer key questions regarding the nature and extent of Anglian-British interaction and the origins of Anglo-Saxon kingdoms.

 A selection of reviews of Britons and Anglo-Saxons:

 “Britons and Anglo-Saxons is an impressively interdisciplinary book that combines linguistic, historical, literary, and archaeological evidence into a coherent narrative for the post-Roman fate of Lincolnshire... [the] central contention that “the Britons based at Lincoln in the fifth and sixth centuries left a political, administrative, cultural, and even potentially a symbolic, legacy for succeeding centuries” (153) is amply borne out by [the] thorough interdisciplinary methodology, and [Green's] findings are sure to have an impact on the wider historiography of early-medieval British history... a major accomplishment by a promising young scholar...”
 (Speculum: the Journal of the Medieval Academy of America, 2013)